espanido

 • Ellos buscarán información en internet. - They will look for information on the internet.

-• Nosotros exploraremos la ciudad nueva. - We will explore the new city.
+• Nosotros veremos la película mañana. - We will watch the movie tomorrow.

 • Nosotros compraremos entradas para el cine. - We will buy tickets for the cinema.